 The visible portions of the principal spillway concrete riser structure showed minor surface deterioration, consistent with its age, with a thin layer of dried film from operation.
 A smaller diameter pipe was observed directly across from the outlet pipe, near the bottom of the riser, though it appears to have been capped and no longer operational.
 Possible seepage through the concrete structure was observed on the right side and left sides at the joints between the riser and retaining wall.
 Minor surface rust was observed on the inlet's metal trash rack.
-The principal spillway outlet and adjacent areas were recently cleared, deteriorated concrete replaced with gabion mattresses, and eroded channel downstream repaired.
-The metal end section has a rusted invert and a small hole on the side.
-The interior of the outlet pipe itself could not be thoroughly, thought, it should be noted that rathe reduction in cross sectional area of the pipe during the 2015 slip-lining work likely reduced its capacity.
+The metal end section has a rusted invert and holes on the side with some vegetation growing through.
+Some riprap has fallen into the outlet pipe invert creating potential flow obstructions.
+The outlet was observed to have tree stumps around it and areas of exposed geotextile fabric.
+The interior of the outlet pipe itself could not be thoroughly, thought, it should be noted that the reduction in cross sectional area of the pipe during the 2015 slip-lining work likely reduced its capacity.
 The principal spillway was considered "Acceptable" according to IDNR rating criteria.